 The National Federation of Professionals in the Livestock and Meat Sector of Togo (Fédération Nationale des Professionnels de la Filière Bétail et Viande du Togo, or FENAPFIBVTO) strengthened the capacities of its members, particularly by developing offices throughout the country.

-La FREFBV est une association guinéenne qui œuvre dans la région de Kankan (nord-est du pays).
+La FREFBV-K est une association guinéenne qui œuvre dans la région de Kankan (nord-est du pays).
 Elle vise à promouvoir l'émergence de la filière bétail-viande pour une amélioration du niveau de vie des membres et des populations de la Région de Kankan.
 Pour ce faire, la FREFBV accompagne les éleveurs et agropasteurs par l'apport de matériel et d’intrants, par le renforcement des capacités des unions et groupements membres, en soutenant la politique nationale de développement de l’élevage et en assurant l’approvisionnement des marchés à bétail en bovins performants et à coût abordable.

 • GAJEL